logs/

 1. Run-specific log directory

-A new directory is created for each invocation of grace run
+A new directory is created for each invocation of grace run or grace submit.
+The naming convention for this directory typically includes:

 - A timestamp in

-format. - The command used (
+YYYYMMDDTHHMMSSformat. - The command used (

-). - The unique Workflow ID (UUID) assigned to that specific execution.
+runorsubmit). - The unique Workflow ID (UUID) assigned to that specific execution.

 - Example directory name: